 Congressional and Public Affairs

-The products subject to recall bear establishment number “Canada 368.”
-These items were shipped to restaurants in Maine, New Jersey, New York and Pennsylvania.
+The products subject to recall bear establishment number “EST. P-45676” inside the USDA mark of inspection.
+These items were shipped to retail locations in Ohio, Michigan and West Virginia.

 Consumers who have purchased these products are urged not to consume them.
 These products should be thrown away or returned to the place of purchase.

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify their customers of the recall and that steps are taken to make certain that the product is no longer available to consumers.
 When available, the retail distribution list(s) will be posted on the FSIS website at www.fsis.usda.gov/recalls.

 Members of the media with questions regarding the recall can contact Melissa Wideman, CC Kitchens, LLC Vice President of Community Relations, at (513) 817-5144.
 Consumers with questions regarding the recall can call CC Kitchens, LLC 24-Hour Consumer Hotline at (866) 458-3188.

 Consumers with food safety questions can "Ask Karen," the FSIS virtual representative available 24 hours a day at AskKaren.gov or via smartphone at m.askkaren.gov.
 The toll-free USDA Meat and Poultry Hotline 1-888-MPHotline (1-888-674-6854) is available in English and Spanish and can be reached from 10 a.m. to 6 p.m.
 (Eastern Time) Monday through Friday.
 Recorded food safety messages are available 24 hours a day.
 The online Electronic Consumer Complaint Monitoring System can be accessed 24 hours a day at: https://www.fsis.usda.gov/reportproblem.

 |USDA Recall Classifications|